-It is the mission of Blue Ridge Legal Services, Inc. ("BRLS") to promote equal access to justice by providing high quality legal services to low-income persons residing in the Shenandoah Valley of Virginia.
-Recognizing that existing resources, including not only the staff of BRLS but also the services of volunteer private attorneys participating in BRLS' Pro Bono Referral Program, cannot fully meet the demand for legal assistance from eligible applicants, BRLS has adopted the following priorities as guidelines for the allocation of its available resources and the acceptance of cases and undertaking of matters (as those terms are defined in 45 CFR Parts 1635.2 and 1620.2).
+Recognizing that existing resources, including not only the staff of BRLS but also the services of volunteer private attorneys participating in BRLS' pro bono programs, cannot fully meet the demand for legal assistance from eligible applicants, BRLS has adopted the following priorities as guidelines for the allocation of its available resources and the acceptance of cases and undertaking of matters (as those terms are defined in 45 CFR Parts 1635.2 and 1620.2).
 These priorities were developed as part of the priority-setting process required by 45 C.F.R. §1620.
 They shall govern the undertaking of all legal assistance provided by BRLS, including private bar referrals, except to the extent that services are funded by a funding source that requires different priorities to be utilized, and then only within the constraints of applicable statutes and regulations.

-I. Types of Legal Problems to be Given Highest Priority
+I. Types of Legal Problems to be given Highest Priority